SaswatPadhi/saswatpadhi.github.io/_blogposts/2023-12_qubes-audio-control/index.md

 #### =fa^user-lock^fa= Implementation in $\DomZ$

-Based on these tradeoffs in mind, I decided to go with the second approach.
+With these tradeoffs in mind, I decided to go with the second approach.
 Being able to set per-AppVM volume from a CLI is enough for my current use cases.
 In the remainder of this post, I will list the scripts that I use with this approach.